prozacchiwawa/gxemul-rs6000-860/README.md

 My focus was to be able to run the native firmware of the quirky RS/6000 model 860 and the operating systems released for it.
-It's still got a ways to go: typing 'eatabug' at the easy config screen does drop into the builtin shell and it can be interacted with, but it uses features I haven't finished emulating in the S3 vga yet.
+It's still got a ways to go.

 Parts of this are absent from upstream gxemul and it's my hope to upstream some of it.